rsyslog/rsyslog-doc/source/configuration/modules/sigprov_ksi12.rst

 Description
 ###########

-The ``rsyslog-ksi-ls12`` module enables record level log signing with Guardtime KSI Blockchain.
-KSI signatures provide long-term log integrity and prove the time of log records cryptographically using independent verification.
+The ``rsyslog-ksi-ls12`` module enables record level log signing with Guardtime KSI blockchain.
+KSI keyless signatures provide long-term log integrity and prove the time of log records cryptographically using independent verification.

 Main features of the ``rsyslog-ksi-ls12`` module are: